Assistant Buyer Salary

 Popular Skills for Assistant Buyer

-Assistant Buyers seem to exploit a large range of skills on the job.
-Most notably, skills in Merchandising, Negotiation, Data Analysis, and Vendor Relations are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
+Assistant Buyers report using a deep pool of skills on the job.
+Most notably, skills in Merchandising, Negotiation, Data Analysis, and Vendor Relations are correlated to pay that is above average.
 Those listing Oral / Verbal Communication as a skill should be prepared for drastically lower pay.
 Data Entry and Purchasing also typically command lower compensation.
 It is often found that people who know Data Analysis are also skilled in Merchandising.

 Pay by Experience Level for Assistant Buyer